google/zetasql/docs/query-syntax.md

 #### `delta`
 <a id="dp_delta"></a>

-`delta` represents the probability that any row fails to be `epsilon`-differentially private in the result of a differentially private query.
+The `delta` differential privacy parameter represents the probability that any row fails to be `epsilon`-differentially private in the result of a differentially private query.

 If you have to choose between `delta` and `k_threshold`, use `delta`.